MarcoFloo/Bestiopsychologist/content/project/HR Data Ana/index.md

 **Recommendations:**

 1. Companies may consider pay raises to increase retention.
-Although we don’t know this organization’s overtime policy, either limiting the amount of overtime or increasing its incentive could decrease turnover.
+Although we don’t know this organization’s overtime policy, either limiting the amount of mandatory overtime or increasing its incentive could decrease turnover.

--If dates were provided for when employees started and left the organization, a survival analysis could have been conducted to predict not only what causes an employee to leave, but also when.
+2.If dates were provided for when employees started and left the organization, a survival analysis could have been conducted to predict not only what causes an employee to leave, but also when.

--While understanding why employees leave an organization is a great start, it is equally important to understand why employees stay.
+3.While understanding why employees leave an organization is a great start, it is equally important to understand why employees stay.
 Deploying an engagement survey can provide additional insight for which factors keep employees at the organization.